*/Skip to main content

 Distance Education students are served by the Cowan-Blakley Memorial Library.
 This guide will give you information on how to access the resources and services that the library has to offer.

 Subscribed databases, e-books, and e-journals require a University Network Account for use in the computer centers, from a remote location, or from a wireless.
+Your UD network ID is typically your first initial and last name.
+Your password is typically the 900 number located on your student ID.

 Questions regarding student accounts should be directed to the IT Department.